Skip to Main Content

 Research is a Process

 Research is an iterative process.
-Rarely does anyone get, or even know enough, at the outset of their research endeavor to be asking precisely the right questions or forming the right thesis statement.
+Rarely does anyone fully understand, or even know enough, at the outset of their research endeavor to be asking precisely the right questions or forming the right thesis statement.
 The more you know and learn about your topic of interest, the more likely your questions and approach to the topic will change; thus requiring you to do some more research with a better formulated or slightly different question or point of view.

 Starting Early Creates Room for Reflection

 Starting early allows you to be reflective about what you are doing (and provides enough time for some items to arrive if you've used interlibrary loan).
-Give yourself time to read, think, write, reflect; and then you can modify and refine as necessary, probably several times.
+Give yourself time to read, ptocess, write, reflect; and then you can modify and refine as necessary, probably several times.
 The experience won't be nearly as stressful.

 Get an Overview at the Start

 Starting with a basic overview and understanding of the major concepts or ideas involved with your research creates a foundation on which to then explore the research.
 It will provide you with a rich set of search terms with which you can then search the databases for research articles.
+A concept map can be a useful tool at this stage of your research.

 Focus, Focus, Focus